 2. When In Doubt, Take The Toll Roads

-Oftentimes there will be a free road (‘libre’) that rides “somewhat” alongside the toll road and it can be tempting to drive on these roads to save money.
-But unless you have a lot of time and are hankering for an adventure, we advise to always take the toll road.
+Often, there will be a free road (โlibreโ) that rides โsomewhat” alongside the toll road, and it can be tempting to drive on these roads to save money.
+But unless you have a lot of time and are longing for an adventure, we advise always to take the toll road.

-These ‘libre’ roads are often of poorer quality, more winding, go through the middle of nearby towns, and filled with potentially hundreds of speed bumps.
-We believe that when taking into account your time, gas efficiency, and wear and tear on your vehicle, toll roads aren’t all that expensive in reality.
+These โlibreโ roads are often of poorer quality, more winding, go through the middle of nearby towns, and are filled with potentially hundreds of speed bumps.
+We believe that when considering your time, gas efficiency, and wear and tear on your vehicle, toll roads arenโt all that expensive in reality.

-If you want know how much money you will pay in tolls to get to you destination, you can use this government toll calculator.
+If you want to know how much you will pay in tolls to get to your destination, you can use this government toll calculator.

 3. Be Vigilant Against Speed Bumps

 To help regulate the speed of cars in villages and towns, the government and locals have resorted to erecting endless topes.
-And since there are no regulations as to the shape of these speed bumps, there exist many topes that are shaped solely to extract as much damage to your vehicle as possible.
+And since there are no regulations on the shape of these speed bumps, many types are shaped solely to extract as much damage to your vehicle as possible.
 Or at least that is my view on it.

 Some topes are brightly painted.
 And others blend perfectly into the asphalt.
-Sometimes I think the locals really enjoy seeing other cars slamming into speed bumps at full speed.
+Sometimes, the locals enjoy seeing other cars slamming into speed bumps at full speed.

 4. Add 20-50% Extra Time Than Google Estimates

-We use Google Maps every day that we’re driving in Mexico.
+We use Google Maps every day that weโre driving in Mexico.
 It is a fantastic app.
-But it’s initial arrival time estimate for a route is usually off by as much as 50%.
-This is because Google assumes you’ll drive faster on Mexican roads than is realistically possible, doesn’t accurately account for traffic jams, assumes you’ll drive the route perfectly without mistakes (very hard to do in Mexico), and doesn’t account for toll booth stops, military check stops, and the odd protest here and there.
+But its initial arrival time estimate for a route is usually off by as much as 50%.
+This is because Google assumes youโll drive faster on Mexican roads than is realistically possible, doesnโt accurately account for traffic jams, thinks youโll drive the route perfectly without mistakes (tough to do in Mexico), and doesnโt account for toll booth stops, military check stops, and the odd protest here and there.

-It’s actually a rare occurrence, but if you ever happen to be pulled over by police and a cash bribe is requested to prevent an actual fine from being issued, don’t pay the bribe.
+Itโs a rare occurrence, but if you ever happen to be pulled over by police and a cash bribe is requested to prevent an actual fine from being issued, donโt pay the bribe.
 Ever.

-Unless, of course, you really messed up and you broke the law.
+Unless, of course, you messed up and broke the law.

-But otherwise, you should always request for a written fine so that you can pay the penalty at the nearby police station.
-If you request this, for the vast majority of the time, the police officer will simply let you go with a warning.
+But otherwise, you should always request a written fine to pay the penalty at the nearby police station.
+If you ask this, for the vast majority of the time, the police officer will let you go with a warning.

 6. Learn The Rules For Driving In Mexico City & Mexico State

-To reduce traffic in both Mexico City AND Mexico State, the Mexican government has implemented driving restrictions.
-Depending on the day and the time of the day, some vehicles are not allowed to be driving on the roads.
-These rules have tripped up many foreigners in the past and have resulted in several thousand peso fines.
+The Mexican government has implemented driving restrictions to reduce traffic in Mexico City AND Mexico State.
+Depending on the day and the time, some vehicles are not allowed to drive on the roads.
+These rules have tripped up many foreigners in the past, resulting in fines of several thousand pesos.

 The rules are as follows: